bcgov/bcdata/README.md

 ### BCDC Authentication

-If you are an authorized user of the B.C.
-Data Catalogue you may want to access records/data that are not publicly available (e.g., in DRAFT, waiting to be published).
+If you are an authorized editor of the B.C.
+Data Catalogue you may want to access records that are not publicly available (e.g., in DRAFT, waiting to be published).
 This can be done by authenticating with the catalogue with an API key.